kubernetes/minikube/site/content/en/docs/faq/_index.md

 By default, `minikube start` creates a cluster named "minikube".
 If you would like to create a different cluster or change its name, you can use the `--profile` (or `-p`) flag, which will create a cluster with the specified name. and you could have multiple clusters on the same machine.

-To see list of your current clisters, run:
+To see the list of your current clusters, run:
 ```
 minikube profile list
 ```